squid-cache/squid-cache.github.io/docs/SquidFaq/TroubleShooting.md

     allowed in URI's and URL's.

 Unfortunately, a number of web services generate URL's with whitespace.
-Of course your favorite browser silently accomodates these bad URL's.
+Of course your favorite browser silently accommodates these bad URL's.
 The servers (or people) that generate these URL's are in violation of Internet standards.
 The whitespace characters should be encoded.